 - uPGA/BGA - a Micro Pin Grid Array or Ball Grid Array package

-- OOI - an OLGA (Organic Land Grid Array) On Interposer package.
-The interposer translates the fine pitch pads of the OLGA package to a pin field, which connects into the socket on the system main board.
+- OOI - an Organic Land Grid Array (OLGA) On Interposer package.
+The interposer translates the fine pitch pads of the OLGA package to a pin field.
+The field connects into the socket on the system main board.

 - uFCPGA or uFCPGA2 - a Micro Flip Chip Pin Grid Array package